ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 - Why are we skipping symrefs?
 Are they difficult to implement?
   - https://git-scm.com/docs/git-symbolic-ref
 - Should I write this in Elixir instead?
 Then I can't cheat.
+Update: see my awkwardly named [JitEx](https://github.com/ktravers/jitex) project.

 ## Chapter 4: Making history